 Sec.
-2-298. - Transportation-related functions and duties; reports $[\ldots]$ (18) Any residential community where twenty-five (25) or more residents of a designated census tract that have identified residential street traffic issues that substantially affect the livability and safety of the community may present a petition setting forth said issues to the Commissioner of the Department of Public Works ("Commissioner"), or their designee.
-The procedure for this process is outlined below: a) The petition must provide sufficient detail regarding the exact street traffic issue and how it substantially affects the livability and safety of the community.
+2-298. - Transportation-related functions and duties; reports

+- (18) Any residential community where twenty-five (25) or more residents of a designated census tract that have identified residential street traffic issues that substantially affect the livability and safety of the community may present a petition setting forth said issues to the Commissioner of the Department of Public Works ("Commissioner"), or their designee.
+The procedure for this process is outlined below: - a) The petition must provide sufficient detail regarding the exact street traffic issue and how it substantially affects the livability and safety of the community.
 At least two (2) pictures of the street traffic issue (taken at different locations/vantage points on the street) are required to be included with the petition.
 Video footage of the street traffic issue can also be submitted, but is not required.
 The petition shall be signed by twenty-five (25) residents in the designated census tract affected by the street traffic issue.
 Each resident shall include their typed address above, below, or next to their signature.
 One of the twenty-five (25) residents shall indicate on the petition that he or she is the resident filing the petition (the "filer").
-The filer shall file the petition with the Commissioner, or their designee, through electronic or standard mail. - b) Upon receiving a petition, the Commissioner, or their designee, shall first determine if the petition: - 1) meets the requirements of subsection (a) above; - 2) concerns streets owned only by the City; - involves traffic issues as defined in Section 37-1 of the City Code; and - 4) concerns residential street traffic issues that substantially affect the livability and safety of the community.
+The filer shall file the petition with the Commissioner, or their designee, through electronic or standard mail.

+- b) Upon receiving a petition, the Commissioner, or their designee, shall first determine if the petition: - 1) meets the requirements of subsection (a) above; - 2) concerns streets owned only by the City; - 3) involves traffic issues as defined in Section 37-1 of the City Code; and - 4) concerns residential street traffic issues that substantially affect the livability and safety of the community.
 That is, residential street traffic issues that involve frequent pedestrian accidents, frequent and significant vehicle accidents, or the creation of new traffic patterns resulting from new construction or increased pedestrian or vehicular volume. - c) If the Commissioner, or their designee, is convinced that (b) have all been satisfied, then the Commissioner, or the designee, shall schedule a meeting with the residents to discuss the asserted issues in the petition within sixty (60) days of its initial determination.
 The Commissioner, or their designee, shall notify all petitioners by notifying the filer of the petition through electronic or standard mail that the Commissioner, or their designee, will be meeting with the petitioners at a set date, time, and location.
-If the petition fails to satisfy one or more of the requirements in subsection (b), then the Commissioner, or their designee, shall notify the filer of the petition through electronic or standard mail that the Commissioner or their designee, will be meeting with the petition fails to satisfy one or more of the requirements in subsection (b), then the Commissioner, or their designee, shall notify the filer of the petition through electronic or standard mail that the Commissioner will not proceed to subsection (c) with the petition because it has not satisfied the necessary requirements. - d) If after the initial subsection (c) meeting, the Commissioner, or their designee, determines a study should be conducted then the Commissioner, or their designee, shall solicit bids from outside consultants to perform the relevant study, unless the Commissioner, or their designee, determines that the Department of Public Works has sufficient staff and resources to perform the study internally.
-The study shall conform with the most recent Manual on Uniform Traffic Control Devices and be advisory. e) Upon receiving the findings and recommendations of the study, the Commissioner, or their designee, shall issue a final decision to the filer of the petition through electronic or standard mail as to whether all, some, or none of the recommendations in the study will be implemented.
+If the petition fails to satisfy one or more of the requirements in subsection (b), then the Commissioner, or their designee, shall notify the filer of the petition through electronic or standard mail that the Commissioner will not proceed to subsection (c) with the petition because it has not satisfied the necessary requirements. - d) If after the initial subsection (c) meeting, the Commissioner, or their designee, determines a study should be conducted then the e) Upon receiving the findings and recommendations of the study, the Commissioner, or their designee, shall issue a final decision to the filer of the petition through electronic or standard mail as to whether all, some, or none of the recommendations in the study will be implemented.
 The fact that the City is unable to afford the implementation of the recommendations will be a sufficient reason to prevent implementation.
-SECTION 2.
-This Ordinance shall be deemed effective thirty (30) days after passage by City Council and signing by the Mayor.
-First Reading.....
-August 24, 2023 Second Reading.....
-August 24, 2023 Third Reading.....